 Tip #6.
 Check the IP licensing agreement or IP transfer

 If you want to allow third parties to use your IP, put it in a written license agreement.
-This agreement will at a minimum specify how long the license runs for, who can use the IP, where they can use it, what they can use it for, how it can be ended, and whether it can be forced to share it with other people.
+This agreement will at a minimum specify how long the license runs for, who can use the IP, where they can use it, what they can use it for, how it can be ended, and whether it can be forced to share it with others people.

 On the other hand, if you’ve paid for something to be developed for your business, make sure you own or are appropriately licensed to use the IP.
 This is particularly true when it comes to software, make sure that the underlying copyrights of critical codes are transferred to your business.

 Do not underestimate the role of IP protection in the growth of your company.
-When looking for funding, IPO or sale, the investors will assess your IP strategy.
+When looking for funding, IPO, or sale, the investors will assess your IP strategy.

-For more tips on Doing business in Hong Kong, check our practical guide.
+For more tips on doing business in Hong Kong, check our practical guide.